pupcrafty/DiamondDrip/synchronizer/README.md

 **Note:** The server uses HTTPS with a self-signed certificate.
 If a certificate exists in the `player` directory, it will use that same certificate.
 Otherwise, it will generate a new one in the `synchronizer` directory.

+The server automatically initializes a SQLite database (`predictions.db`) in the `synchronizer` directory to store all prediction data.

-## API Endpoint
+## API Endpoints

 ### POST /prediction

-Receives prediction data from the game.
+Receives prediction data from the game and stores it in the database.

 **Request Body (JSON):**
 ```json